-The COE's plan of care should clearly outline how the COEs are supporting members in connecting to treatment, community, and health services.
-Per Appendix G, development of integrated, individualized care plans should include at minimum:
+The member's plan of care should clearly outline how the COE is supporting the member in connecting to treatment, community, and health services.
+Per Appendix G, development of integrated, individualized care plans should include, at a minimum:

-• The member's treatment and non-treatment needs.
+- The member's treatment and non-treatment needs. - The member's preferred method of care management, such as face-to-face meetings, phone calls, or through a secure messaging application.

-- The member's preferred method of care management, such as face-to-face meetings, phone calls, or through a secure messaging application. - The identities of the member's community-based care management team, as well as the names of the member's support system. - Care coordination with a member's PCP, mental health service provider, drug & alcohol treatment provider, pain management provider, obstetrician, or gynecologist, and BH-MCO, as applicable. - In the COE records, the COE should maintain copies of release of information permissions from member to coordinate care with those involved in the member's care and recovery plan(s).
+- The identities of the member's community-based care management team, as well as the names of the member's support system. - Care coordination with a member's Primary Care Physician (PCP), mental health service provider, drug & alcohol treatment provider, pain management provider, obstetrician or gynecologist, and Behavioral Health Managed Care Organization (BH-MCO), as applicable. - In the COE records, the COE should maintain copies of release of information permissions from member to coordinate care with those involved in the member's care and recovery plan(s).